IMPORT

 • Importing from a CSV file is the fastest way to import data into Exasol.

-• In case of an IMPORT from JDBC or CSV sources, decimals are truncated if the target data type has less precision than the source data type.
+• When importing from JDBC or CSV sources, decimals are truncated if the target data type has less precision than the source data type.

 • You cannot import from a local CSV file when using Worksheets.